Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Quantization of the 'toy theory'

 \subsubsection{The Kijowski's definition of reduced classical systems versus the pre\-sent ones}

-Kijowski while quantizing a scalar field theory \cite{kpt} reduces the infinite dimensional phase space of the theory to a finite dimensional one by restricting his attentions to outcomes provided by a finite number of measuring instruments which (from mathematical point of view) are defined as some integrals over three-dimensional regions.
+While quantizing a scalar field theory Kijowski \cite{kpt} reduces the infinite dimensional phase space of the theory to a finite dimensional one by restricting his attentions to outcomes provided by a finite number of measuring instruments which (from mathematical point of view) are defined as some integrals over three-dimensional regions.
 Following the LQG methods we decided to use instruments which are distributional in that sense that they are defined as integrals along curves and surfaces.
 This choice (as it is shown in \cite{acz}) leads naturally to the ACZ algebra $\sca$ which replaces the phase space $\cal P$ with its Poisson structure.
 This is the main reason why we defined reduced classical systems as subalgebras of the ACZ algebra $\sca$ instead of reduced phase spaces, though each of the subalgebras can be associated with a reduced phase space.
-Moreover, in the FSQ case there is also another reason for applying the algebras which will be explained below.